MicrosoftDocs/azure-aks-docs/articles/aks/create-nginx-ingress-private-controller.md

 ## Create a virtual network

-To publish a private DNS zone to your virtual network, you need to specify a list of virtual networks that are allowed to resolve records within the zone.
-These are called [virtual network links][virtual-network-links].
+To publish a private DNS zone to your virtual network, specify a list of virtual networks that are allowed to resolve records within the zone with [virtual network links][virtual-network-links].

 The following example creates a virtual network named *vnet-1* in the *test-rg* resource group, and one subnet named *subnet-1* to create within the virtual network with a specific address prefix.